Well, it’s that time of year again.

 This is a doable project even for the beginner.

-Another great beginner project is this simple desk idea from Jessica and Sarah.
+Another great beginner project is this simple desk idea from Jessica and Sarah at Pretty Providence.

 They created this desk with storage using cubbies and an Ikea desk top for less than $60!

-Do you need lots of storage and a desk?
+Are you looking for plenty of storage and a desk?

 Don’t you love this simple, organized space for learning?!